awallach4/hotplate-docs/guide/installation-for-beginners.md

 ### Step 3: Setting Up Cloud Functions

 Hotplate uses Cloud Functions to enable multi-role authentication, delete user account data when a user deletes their account, and make weekly backups of your database.
 Unfortunately, due to changes that Google made a few years ago, you must subscribe to the "Blaze" billing plan to be able to use Cloud Functions.
 While this requires creating a billing account, you'll only be charged a few cents per month.
 As soon as any change to this is made in the future, I will work diligently to update Hotplate to implement that change.
-For now, set up your billing account and then set the location for your functions to a region close to your users.
+For now, set up your billing account and then set the location for your functions to a region close to your users, if it needs to be set.
 Then, go back to Cloud Storage and create another bucket in a region close to your users for your weekly Firestore backups if you want them to occur.

 ### Step 4: Setting Up App Check